jdillard/sphinx-visualized/docs/source/advanced-configuration.rst

 Advanced Configuration
 ======================

 This page covers advanced configuration options for the sphinx-visualized extension.
+For basic setup, see :doc:`getting-started`.

 .. _configuring_clusters: